heptarch/heptarch.github.io/projects.md

    href="https://www.cs.virginia.edu/~robins/YouAndYourResearch.html">"You
    and Your Research"</a> (1986), Richard Hamming.
    </span>
-That openness is how collaboration happens.
-Some people, like the father of information theory Claude Elwood Shannon, were not collaborative; but they were intellectually receptive in a parallel way.
+That openness is how collaboration and discovery happens.
+Some people, like the father of information theory Claude Elwood Shannon, were not collaborative, but intellectual lone wolves; even so, they were intellectually receptive in other ways.

 The last two questions probably have the same answer.
 To couple the state of the art in